tyliang/Tengyuan.Liang/content/publication/ipm-est.md

 +++
-title = "Estimating Certain Integral Probability Metric (IPM) Is as Hard as Estimating under the IPM" date = 2019-10-26 draft = false
+title = "Estimating Certain Integral Probability Metrics (IPMs) Is as Hard as Estimating under the IPMs" date = 2019-10-26 draft = false